Anbeeld/ACAI/docs/analysis.md

 ### Expected outcome

-- AI worlds fill in a goal-directed order instead of random or purely yield-driven order
-- emergency shortages can trigger demolition and replacement
-- habitats do not use the normal-planet logic
-- critical support buildings appear reliably instead of being forgotten forever
+- Critical support buildings appear reliably instead of being forgotten
 - Rogue Servitors maintain bio-trophies in a more stable way
+- The building planner and the starbase planner share the same economy booleans, so a mineral shortage that blocks building placement also delays colony ships (section 4) and ship production (section 8)

 ## 6. Civilian ship production